GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 1. [Publicly discoverable](#discoverability-eligibility)
 2. [Sufficiently popular](#popularity-eligibility)

-You can verify that your origin is discoverable by running a [Lighthouse audit](https://web.dev/measure/) with the SEO category enabled.
+You can verify that your origin is discoverable by running a [Lighthouse audit](https://pagespeed.web.dev/) and looking at the SEO category results.
 Your site is not discoverable if your root page fails the [_Page is blocked from indexing_](https://web.dev/is-crawable/) or [_Page has unsuccessful HTTP status code_](https://web.dev/http-status-code/) audits.

 If an origin is determined to be publicly discoverable, eligible user experiences on _all_ of that origin's pages are aggregated at the origin-level, regardless of individual page discoverability.
 All of these experiences count towards the origin's popularity requirement.